 With healthy self-esteem and intact boundaries, we’re able to see that another person’s actions and point-of-view are not a reflection on us, but express his or her unique perspective, experience, needs, and feelings.
 There’s no need to react, only to listen and respond.
 Once we’re more connected to our real self, we can tolerate differing opinions and even negative feelings about us.
 We can listen to our own feelings and think about the other person’s words and actions.
 We can decide whether we agree and whether we’re responsible to the other person.
 We alone determine what we want to do, if anything, and whether we owe an apology.

 When we’re reacting, sometimes anger covers up real hurt or vulnerability, blame may be hiding guilt, and self-blame may be displaced anger we have toward someone else.
 When we take time to connect to our true self, if we have feelings about what was said, we can respond authentically, which is different from an automatic knee-jerk reaction.
 We needn’t feel angry just because our partner is, nor guilty because he or she is hurt or upset with us, and we needn’t stop speaking to him or her when we’re being stone-walled.
+This is why mediation and learning to detach is so important in recovery.
+Read how to detach in Codependency for Dummies.
 By not reacting, we can relate in a more authentic manner, which invites the same from other people and dramatically changes our interactions with them.
 See www.whatiscodependency.com for “14 Tips for Letting Go.”

 ©Darlene Lancer 2017